-The Alankoy gold-copper property, located in the Biga Peninsula of northwestern Turkey, occurs in an area noted for recent discoveries characterized by alunite-rich epithermal alteration and the development of vuggy silica lithocaps.
-EMX's work outlined a six square kilometer area of lithocaps and quartz-alunite and argillic alteration with gold-copper mineralization as well as skam and replacement style mineralization based upon geologic mapping, rock and soil sampling, spectral analyses, ground magnetics, and historic reconnaissance drill results.
+The Alankoy gold-copper property, located in the Biga Peninsula of northwestern Turkey, occurs in an area noted for discoveries characterized by alunite-rich epithermal alteration and the development of vuggy silica lithocaps.
+EMX's work has outlined a six square kilometer area of lithocaps and quartz-alunite and argillic alteration with gold-copper mineralization as well as skam and replacement style mineralization based upon geologic mapping, rock and soil sampling, spectral analyses, ground magnetics, and historic reconnaissance drill results.

-Eurasian executed an Exploration and Option Agreement for Alankoy with Black Sea Copper & Gold Corp. ("Black Sea"), a privately-held British Columbia corporation, in November 2015.
+EMX executed an Exploration and Option Agreement for Alankoy with Black Sea Copper & Gold Corp. ("Black Sea"), a privately-held British Columbia corporation, in November, 2015.
 In 2016, Black Sea conducted surface exploration programs, and met statutory requirements to keep the property in good standing.
-As a subsequent event in Q1 2017, Black Sea terminated the agreement, and EMX regained 100% control of the project.
+In 2017, Black Sea terminated the agreement, and EMX regained 100% control of the project.
 Alankoy is currently available for partnership.